-Greg Salazar (PhD, Cambridge University) is Assistant Professor of Historical Theology at Puritan Reformed Theological Seminary, Associate Pastor at Trinity Presbyterian Church in the Presbyterian Church in America (PCA).*
+Greg Salazar (PhD, Cambridge University) is the Senior Pastor of First Presbyterian Church in Pooler, GA—a congregation of the Presbyterian Church in America (PCA).
+He has served as Senior Pastor there since August 2022.

 Greg grew up in Georgia and then North Carolina.
 He was raised a non-Christian home, but became a Christian in June 2002 after hearing the gospel (the “Romans Road to salvation”) at Young Life’s Malibu Club Camp in British Columbia.